curlconverter/curlconverter/README.md

 > I'd rather write programs to write programs than write programs.
 >
-> — Dick Sites, Digital Equipment Corporation, September 1985
+> — Dick Sites, Digital Equipment Corporation, 1985

-Make sure you're running **Node 14** or greater.
+Make sure you're running **Node 12** or greater.
 The test suite will fail on older versions of Node.js.

 If you add a new generator, make sure to update the list of supported languages in [bin/cli.js](bin/cli.js) or else it won't be accessible from the command line.
 Further, you'll want to update test.js and index.js for your new generator to make it part of the testing.